kobotoolbox/kobo-docker/doc/source/overview.rst

 - dkobo: legacy code for building forms.

 We use docker compose to orchestrate all images, all configuration going to docker-compose.*.yml files.

+A lot of the configuration is tweakable using env variable listed in template files.

 .. warning::
    Setuping the whole kobo toolbox can take some time and require an good internet connection as